TheJacksonLaboratory/marea/README.md

 _scripts/filter_abstracts.py_ filters the _.txt_ file to select articles that are relevant according to a user-supplied set of MeSH descriptors.
 An article is deemed relevant if at least one of the the article's descriptors is a subcategory of, or identical to, one of the specified search descriptors.
+If there is no match on MeSH descriptors, the code compares the article's keywords to the set of primary labels and synonyms for all the search descriptors and subcategories.
+If the article has at least one keyword included in the set, it is considered relevant.

-In the _.xml_ file, each MeSH descriptor and keyword is marked Y/N as a "major topic" for the article.
+In the _.xml_ file,
+each MeSH descriptor and keyword is marked Y/N as a "major topic" for the article.
 The command line parameters for _filter_abstracts.py_ include an optional flag to restrict the search to major topics only.
 Note that using this flag will drastically reduce the number of matching articles because few MeSH descriptors and even fewer keywords are marked as major topics.
 Many articles have no MeSH descriptors or keywords marked as major topics.

-Not all PubMed articles have MeSH descriptors; many have no abstract.
-Any article that has no abstract is irrelevant for the search regardless of its MeSH descriptors.
-Filtering on keywords is not yet implemented.
+Not all PubMed articles have MeSH descriptors or keywords; many have no abstract.
+Any article that has no abstract is irrelevant for the search regardless of its MeSH descriptors/keywords.

 For each input _.txt_ file, _filter_abstracts.py_ writes an output _.tsv_ file containing only the PubMed ID, year of publication, and abstract of those articles deemed relevant.
 MeSH descriptors and keywords are not preserved